This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- You should understand the difference between dog perfumes (which add pleasant scents) and deodorants (which neutralize odors at the source) to select the right product for your dog’s specific needs.
+- Consider the difference between dog perfumes (which mask odors with pleasant scents) and deodorants (which use enzymes to neutralize odors at the source)—deodorants work better for strong smells while perfumes are ideal for light freshening.

 Choosing The Best Dog Cologne